grafana/k6-docs/docs/sources/v0.47.x/javascript-api/k6-html/selection/selection-serialize.md

 ---
 title: 'Selection.serialize()'
-excerpt: 'Encode a set of form elements as a string in standard URL-encoded notation for submission.'
+description: 'Encode a set of form elements as a string in standard URL-encoded notation for submission.'
 ---

 # Selection.serialize()